KY-026 Analog flame sensor

 LED1: Indicates that the sensor is supplied with voltage

-LED2: Indicates that a flame has been detected
+LED2: Indicates that flames have been detected

-How the sensor works
+Functionality of the sensor

-This sensor has three functional components on its circuit board: The front sensor unit, which physically measures the environment and outputs it as an analog signal to the second unit, the amplifier.
-This amplifies the signal depending on the resistance set on the rotary potentiometer and sends it to the analog output of the module.
+This sensor has two functional components on its circuit board: The front sensor unit, which physically measures the environment and outputs it as an analog signal to the second unit, the comparator.
+The comparator compares the measured value of the sensor with the value set on the rotary potentiometer and outputs a logical high signal on the digital pin and LED L1 if the value on the rotary potentiometer is exceeded.

-Here it is to be noted: The signal is inverted.
+Please note: The signal is inverted.
 If a high value is measured, this results in a lower voltage value at the analog output.

 Pin assignment